 The following Michigan cities impose an individual income tax and accept the Common Form for their annual income tax return.
-Filing an annual return for these cities is supported in TaxSlayer Pro:
+TaxSlayer Pro supports preparing an annual income tax return for these cities:

 |Battle Creek||General Info||Forms|

 |Big Rapids||General Info||Forms|